 Keep track of everything.
 In today’s digital world, data comes from many different sources.
 There are website and social media interactions, email list signups, donations, events, surveys, and more.

 Please keep it clean.
 The most important thing to remember when managing data is to keep it clean and accurate.
-This means removing duplicate entries, correcting errors, and ensuring that all data is up-to-date.
+This means removing duplicate entries, correcting errors, and ensuring all data is up-to-date.

 Keeping your data clean can avoid confusion and provide all work with the most accurate information possible.